-29 Is the register publicly available?
+29 | Is the register publicly available?
 How can it be accessed?

-The National Commission for the Protection of Data register (mainly authorisation decisions) that refers to registrations and authorisations issued prior to 25 May 2018 is open to public consultation, free of charge, on the authority's website (www.cnpd.pt/bin/registo/registo.htm), although the information available is not complete.
+The National Commission for the Protection of Data register (mainly authorisation decisions) that refers to registrations and authorisations issued before 25 May 2018 is open to public consultation, free of charge, on the CNPD website, although the information is incomplete.